zmeiresearch/zmeiresearch.github.io/_posts/2025-01-30-Grafana-Alloy-Mimir-series-with-duplicate-label-name.md

  failure_domain_beta_kubernetes_io_regio' (err-mimir-duplicate-label-names)"
 ```

-This is just a sample, I was getting lots of messages for different duplicate labels, not only for **node_kubernetes_io_instance_type**.
+This is just a sample, I was getting lots of messages for different duplicate labels, not only **node_kubernetes_io_instance_type**.

-Google showed up some results like [This](https://github.com/grafana/mimir/discussions/8344) and [This](https://github.com/grafana/alloy/issues/1006) ones.
-However, the *Quick Workaround* mentioned didn't really work out for me...
+Google showed up some results like [This](https://github.com/grafana/mimir/discussions/8344) and [This](https://github.com/grafana/alloy/issues/1006).
+However, the *Quick Workaround* mentioned didn't work for me...
 I dug a bit deeper and these two issues didn't really seem to be the same as mine - in both cases an **err-mimir-duplicate-label-names** was generated, but I was not doing any relabelling on my metrics at all.

 After spending a few hours fighting with this, including disabling almost all metrics collection and still getting errors I was out of ideas.

 Now a step back.
 I'm using Alloy in a distributed way in a *daemonset*, meaning each node gets it's own **Alloy** pod - in my case I had 6 of them.
-Also, following best practices, I've configured **Alloy** to do live config reloads to minimize downtime.
+Also, I've configured **Alloy** to do live config reloads to minimize downtime.
 This all meant that my **Alloy** pods were up for 10+ days...
-In an act of desperation I followed the old Level-1 support advice: "Have you tried turning it off and on again?".
+In an act of desperation I followed the old Level-1 Tech support advice: **"Have you tried turning it off and on again?"**.
 In my case:

 ```shell
 kubectl rollout restart daemonset.apps/alloy -n monitoring